enrabre/AdaEPFL-Project/README.rst

 German, Italian and French tweets were correctly located into the different part of Switzerland.

-Big event like sport game and local event like the white dinner in Basel were correctly detected.
-The model was as well able to detect smaller event like conference at the EPFL.
+Big events like sport game and local events like the white dinner in Basel were correctly detected.
+The model was, as well, able to detect smaller event, like conferences at the EPFL.
+Here the link to the interactive map of the other team.
+PLease, find below screenshots of representative example.

 .. image :: swissMap.png
 	    :width: 10